Medically Reviewed by Duna Raoof, M.D.

 When your eyes are healthy and working well, the only flashes you see come from outside your body.
 When you see them in your visual field but others can’t see them, you could be dealing with an eye illness or another health problem.

-Flashes in your eyes are often caused by:
+Strobing vision in your eyes are often caused by both eye-specific issues and general health issues.

 - Retinal detachment.
 A small slice of tissue in the back of your eye transforms light into images.
-The retina needs a steady flow of blood to work right, and when that's interrupted through a tear, your information flow breaks down.
+The retina needs a steady flow of blood to work right, and when that is interrupted through a tear, your information flow breaks down.
 Your brain interprets the break as a flash of light.
-This is a medical emergency, says Mayo Clinic, as the longer the tear remains, the more likely it is that you'll have permanent vision loss.
+This is a medical emergency, as the longer the tear remains, the more likely it is that you will have permanent vision loss.

 - Shrinkage of vitreous humor.
 A thick, gel-like substance keeps your retina in place.
 As you age, that material gets smaller and smaller.
 Sometimes, it tugs on the retina, and that can lead to flashes and sparks.
 This is a common problem, says Harvard Medical School, as about a quarter of people have shrinkage by age 60.
 But in about one person in six, the reduction leads to retinal detachment.